 4. At which places did the colour of the water in the river change?
 Why did this happen?
 Discuss.

-The colour of the water in the river changes near towns and villages.
-It happened because of pollution created by the people throwing waste in the river.
+The colour of the water in the river changed near towns and villages.
+It happened because of pollution created by the people who threw waste in the river.

 5. Which of the places shown in the picture would you like to live in?
 Why?